iguana

 Mabel's Topsy-Turvy Homes

 Mabel's life is turned upside down when her parents get divorced.
 She now splits her time between two different homes.
 Furthermore, Mabel is feeling upset and anxious about her family that is forever changed.
-When it is her turn to take care of the class pet, an iguana, Mabel learns that maybe having multiple homes isn't so bad after all.
+When it is her turn to take care of the class pet, Mabel learns that maybe having multiple homes isn't so bad after all.

 Rica Baptista: Llamas, Iguanas, and My Very Best Friend

 Rica has just learned that her best friend is moving.
 Laini will not be easily replaced, but a new pet may just help with Rica's loneliness once her friend is gone.
 The only problem is that her parents are not supportive of bringing an animal into the home.
 Rica has proposed adding a pet llama, kinkajou, or iguana to the mix, none of which her parents will allow.
 So the bright and determined girls craft a plan to make Rica's dream come true.
-A heartwarming story of friendship, persistence, and iguanas.
+A heartwarming story of friendship and persistence.

 Day of the Iguana

 Hank Zipzer is procrastinating again.
 He has a big science report due tomorrow.
 Although he likes learning about science, he does not like to write reports.
 So he turns on the TV instead and tries to get lost in some good shows.
 Pretty soon Hank has accidentally stumbles upon the perfect science experiment for his report when he takes apart the cable box.
-Then his sister's pet iguana lays eggs inside the exposed box.
+Then his sister's pet lays eggs inside the exposed box.
 Hank has to figure out how to get out of this catastrophe before his TV watching is ruined permanently.
 A fun, fast-paced chapter book for kids who are ready to move up from picture books.

 The New Girl....and Me